 “Supersonic Missile Assisted Release of Torpedo (SMART) has been successfully flight tested today Oct 5, 2020 at 1145 hrs from Wheeler Island off the coast of Odisha,” the ministry noted.

-The test was conducted by the Defence Research and Development Organisation (DRDO).
+The Defence Research and Development Organisation (DRDO) conducted the test.

 All the mission objectives, including missile flight upto the range and altitude, separation of the nose cone, release of torpedo and deployment of velocity reduction mechanism (VRM) were met perfectly during the test, it mentioned.